Joe2308/milestone-1-test-run/README.md

 ### How we will achieve these requirements:
 1. By adding a video to home page of a live performance
-1. By showing our next event details on a landing page
+1. By showing the next event details on a landing page
 1. By implementing a contact form
 1. Good headings and paragraphs that are informative and enjoyable to read
 1. Appropriate social links in the footer and also by use of natural internal links in the content